fathimaCode/fathimaCode/README.md

 🌐 Technologies and Expertise
 This project is a showcase of my proficiency in a variety of cutting-edge technologies:

-1. MERN Stack 🚀: MongoDB, Express.js, React, Node.js - the dream team for building robust and scalable web applications.
+1. MERN Stack 🚀: MongoDB, Express.js, React,Graphql,Redux, Node.js - the dream team for building robust and scalable web applications.

 2. React Native 📱: Crafting seamless mobile experiences that run on both iOS and Android platforms.
 3. PHD Writing 🎓: Yes, you read that right!
 I'm not just a coder; I'm a wordsmith too.
 My expertise extends to creating documentation that's not only informative but also engaging.
 4. PHP 🐘: Bringing server-side magic to the mix, because versatility matters.
+5. Flutter Apps
-5. Database Administration 🗃️: Ensuring data is not just stored but managed efficiently for optimal performance.
+6. Database Administration 🗃️: Ensuring data is not just stored but managed efficiently for optimal performance.

 📬 Contact
 Got questions or just want to chat ?
 Reach out to me at fathima.offical.msg@gmail.com.